Sue Ann Steen

 Superintendent Sue-Ann Steen is the Commander in charge of Antrim and Newtownabbey District Command Unit.
 She is supported by Chief Inspector David Moore (Engagement) and Chief Inspector Pete Duncan (Performance).
 They are responsible for all aspects of local policing and setting the District’s policing priorities along with the Policing and Community Safety Partnership.

-Local policing in Antrim and Newtownabbey is delivered by Neighbourhood Policing Teams (NPTs) and Local Policing Teams (LPTs).
+Local policing in Antrim and Newtownabbey is delivered by Neighbourhood Policing Teams (NPTs), Local Policing Teams (LPTs) and a District Support Team (DST).

 Enquiry offices in police stations in Antrim and Newtownabbey are open to the public between 11am to 3pm and 3.30pm to 7pm, Monday to Friday.